Quantum vortex driven Kelvin wave in the thermal background of superfluid helium

 \subsection{Initial conditions}

 The VF initial condition consists of four vortex lines aligned along the $z$-axis oriented with opposite circulation with respect to its nearest neighbors to ensure zero net circulation in the box to preserve periodic boundary conditions.
-They are located in their equilibrium position and perturbed by a superposition of KWs with random phases
+They are located in their equilibrium position and each is perturbed by an independent superposition of KWs with random phases

-where $k_z^{n}=n\,2\pi/Lz$, $\phi^\pm_n$ are random phases uniformly distributed in $[0,2\pi]$, $N=n_z/3$ is the number of modes considered and $A_0=0.001$ is the small initial amplitude to remain in the linear regime.
+where $k_z^{n}=n\,2\pi/Lz$, $\phi^\pm_{n,i}$ independent random phases, each uniformly distributed in $[0,2\pi]$, $N=n_z/3$ is the number of modes considered and $A_0=0.001$ is the small initial amplitude (the same for all lines) to remain in the linear regime.
 In the Schwarz simulations the normal fluid is imposed to zero, while in the FOUCAULT simulations, the normal fluid is initially at rest and, fixing the position of the vortices for a transient, it is left to evolve with the coupling to relax on the stable configuration leading to the dipole structure shown in figure \ref{fig:Fig1} for a larger amplitude $A_0$ to make the perturbation visible.
 With this initial condition the simulations are run for a sufficient time in order to allow KW propagation and interaction with the normal fluid.